Accudio/cead-consent/README.md

 ## Changelog

+- 1.1.0 — Adds custom events, making it a little easier for advanced integrations
-- 1.0.1 &mdash; Readme and docs update
+- 1.0.1 — Readme and docs update
-- 1.0.0 &mdash; First stable release and npm publish
+- 1.0.0 — First stable release and npm publish
-- 0.1.0 &mdash; Initial development version (August 2021)
+- 0.1.0 — Initial development version (August 2021)

 ## License, Copyright and Credits